 The provisions of SCRA do not apply to military children.
 If required to file state income taxes, they should file in the location where they physically reside.

 Do you have questions about your federal or state income taxes?
-Contact a Military OneSource MilTax consultant for free at 800-342-9647.
+Schedule a free appointment with a Military OneSource MilTax consultant by calling 800-342-9647 or using live chat.
 OCONUS/International?
 Click here for calling options.
-Or live chat to schedule a free consultation with a MilTax consultant or a financial counselor.